 Pay for these jobs appears to be high.
 The average hourly wage is over $42.

 Software developers offer a wide range of professional opportunities.
 The average hourly wage is more than $50.
 Employment is also growing at a considerably faster rate than the national average.

 There are a variety of methods to get started, including looking for colleges that offer degrees at the bachelor’s or associate’s level.

 You can study on your own to some extent, but you must follow a specific path.
 You can easily look up what you need to know about the career.

-Now, have you determined the issue is computer science is for you?
 Consider how you can put your skills to the best use in your job.
 If it fits your skills and interests, you could be in for a good adventure.